Covid 19 coronavirus: Zero new cases for second day in a row

 Ardern couldn't give any more clarity on timeframes as she was waiting for the meeting in Australia to end.

-Ardern wasn't able to say whether she discussed the CovidSafe app at the cabinet meeting as it was still ongoing, but said she'd spoken to Scott Morrison about it before.
+Ardern also wasn't able to say whether she discussed the CovidSafe app at the cabinet meeting as it was still ongoing, but said she'd spoken to Scott Morrison about it before.

 Extending wage subsidy